Marcus by Goldman Sachs Review: Online Savings With Higher-Than-Average Yields

 Cynthia Bowman contributed to the reporting of this article.

 Rates are subject to change; unless otherwise noted, rates are updated periodically.
-All other information on accounts is accurate as of Jan.
-5, 2022.
+CD rates were updated to reflect current APY as of 9/21/22.
+Savings rates were updated to reflect current APY as of 9/21/22.
+All other information on accounts is accurate as of Aug.
+22, 2022.